Traffic management on the X2-Series is done using rules and rule sets.

 Rules define how the traffic will be processed by the packet broker.
 Only data matching at least one of the defined rules will pass through, everything else will be dropped.

-Traffic deduplication is used to detect and drop duplicate packets.
+Packet deduplication is used to detect and drop duplicate packets.

-Link aggregation groups are logic groups of ports that are used to distribute the traffic stream across multiple interfaces.
+Load balancing groups are logic groups of ports that are used to distribute the traffic stream across multiple interfaces.

 Ingress rules are used to manipulate traffic on the interface ingress pipeline.